bitaemi/Angular-ngRx-Jest-Marble/src/app/modules/consuming-http-services/README.md

 Promisses are EAGER = as soon as you create a promise, the code is executed.

-With OBSERVABLES we have powerfull operators that do not exist with promisses and alow us to programmin reactive coding style, using RxJs Extensions (libraries).
+With OBSERVABLES we have powerfull operators that do not exist with promisses and allow us to programm in reactive coding style, using RxJs Extensions (libraries).

 You can convert observables to promises.